-The carrying values of the Company's financial instruments including cash equivalents, restricted cash, accounts receivable and accounts payable are approximately equal to their respective fair values due to the relatively short-term nature of these instruments.
-Also refer to Note 8, Fair Value Measurements, for further details.
+The carrying values of the Company's financial instruments including cash equivalents, restricted cash, accounts receivable, and accounts payable, are approximately equal to their respective fair values due to the relatively short-term nature of these instruments.
+The Company's Credit Facilities approximated fair value due to variable interest rate charged on the borrowings, which reprice frequently.
+See Note 7, Fair Value Measurements, of the notes to consolidated financial statements for further information.